U.N. Security Council discussed the latest launches at meeting

 U.S. Strategic Command said its systems detected and tracked what were assessed as attempted North Korean missile launches, and determined they did not pose a threat to North America.

-These were the second and third ground-based Musudan launches that have failed
+These were the second and third ground-based Musudan launches that have failed in two weeks.

 The United States tracked the previous attempt, which took place on April 15, the birthday of North Korean founder Kim Il Sung, but there was “no evidence the missile reached flight,” a U.S. official told CNN’s Barbara Starr.